Maltby East ward

 Index of Multiple Deprivation 2015 & 2019

-The Index of Multiple Deprivation (IMD) is a Government index for all areas in England.
+The Index of Multiple Deprivation (IMD) is a government index for all areas in England.
 The 2019 index uses 37 indicators across 7 deprivation domains (themes) with a 2013/14 baseline.
 The IMD is only produced for Lower-level Super Output Areas (SOAs) of which there are 167 in Rotherham (around 8 per ward) and 32,844 in England, each with around 1,500 people.
 SOAs are ranked across England where 1 is the most deprived.
 Any rank below 3,285 indicates that an area is within the 10% most deprived areas of England.

 Maltby East IMD map